guanghaoyin/RTCAN-1D/README.md

+# Update 2021.10.8
+Our paper has been accepted by ACM Transactions on Multimedia Computing Communications and Applications

 # RTCAN-1D

 The code of paper "A Multimodal framework for large scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals".
 Our paper is under reviewed.